dongchanlim/Capstone_Coca_Cola/README.md

 ---
 ## Difficulties that encountered along the way

-Since metadata & termnologies of given dataset ( was not very familiar with me, it was taking time to comprehend how the data reflects the real-case in the manufactoring process,
+Since the variable metadata & description of given dataset ('IWC_Work_Orders_Extract.csv') was not very familiar with me, it was taking time to comprehend how the data itself reflects the real-case in the manufactoring process.
+Also, defining what is the business problem and tranforming the data insight into business impact was tough process to navigate.

 ---